gilmore606/ure/README.md

 - A complete gameworld model incorporating things, actor NPCs, terrain, and more
 - Cartographer system for centrally defining a world structure and area links
 - UI elements such as a scroll panel, status panels, input widgets, and more
+- Built for flexibility -- mix and match URE classes, extend and replace with your own

 ## Using URE